fireship-io/fireship.io/content/lessons/flutter-firebase-chat-demo/index.md

 }
 ```

 That’s it.
-We now how a basic chat app built with Flutter and Firebase.
+We now know how to build a basic chat app with Flutter and Firebase.
 If you’re exploring mobile app solutions, also check out the sister tutorial React Native Firebase Chat App.